 Relief well Survey Management (SM) is a key component of a successful ranging and intersection plan.
-SM services Include ground shots to correct local declination errors and multi station analysis (MSA) used to increase the accuracy of the surveys by the mitigation of instrument biases.
-Improving survey quality will reduce the ellipse of uncertainty (EOU) which in turn will reduce number of required ranging runs.
-For the locate phase of the relief well plan, having SM will extend the depth the drilling can continue before starting the first ranging run.
-SM may also include IFR2 services or localized magnetic field variometer monitoring to exclude diurnal "noise" from extended PMR operations.
+Every effort should be employed to increase survey accuracy so that the chances of a successful wellbore interception are greater.
+SM services include ground shots to correct local declination errors and multi station analysis (MSA) used to increase the accuracy of the surveys by the mitigation of instrument biases.
+Improving survey accuracy will reduce the ellipse of uncertainty (EOU) which in turn will reduce the number of required ranging runs.
+For the locate phase of the relief well plan, having SM will extend the depth drilling can continue before starting the first ranging run.
+SM may also include such services as IFR1 services, where local crustal affects are taken into consideration and IFR2 services or localized magnetic field variometer monitoring to exclude diurnal "noise" from extended PMR operations.